 I've worked across several creative disciplines, photography being one of them.
-I left university with a degree in Industrial Design but have spent most of my working life in the film and advertising industries (for TV commercials and stills) starting as a model-maker and later progressing to special effects supervisor.
+I left university with a degree in Industrial Design but have spent most of my working life in the feature film and advertising industries (for TV commercials and stills) starting as a model-maker and later progressing to physical special effects supervisor.

 I've also designed and built large architectural sculptures and was even a freelance concept designer for a factory in mainland China for a few years.

 These days I am following my own photographic fine art ideas and travel-themed creative exploits, particularly to do with Russia.
 This image series is part of the larger exploration of those ideas.

 I’ve won a few awards for some of my photography, most notably in the Wild Places category of the 2010 Wildlife Photographer of the Year Awards (BBC, London Natural History Museum), but also for earlier versions of some of the images seen here (AIPP Australian Professional Photography Awards 2011, 2012).

 A result of my interest in Russia was being given the role of special effects supervisor on the Russian film Kandagar (2010), which was based on true events.
 It chronicles the story of an Ilyushin-76 cargo plane crew captured by the Afghan Taliban and held prisoner for over a year in Kandahar before their daring escape with the aircraft.

 We filmed it in Morocco with an Ilyushin-76 from Transavia Export in Belarus.
 You can watch the film’s trailer below.